openedx/edx-documentation/en_us/shared/course_components/create_preroll_video.rst

 *******************************************

 .. note:: Only courses that run on the edx.org website can include a pre-roll video.
-In addition, your organization must work with the edX media team to encode and host your video files.
+In addition, your organization must work with edX partner support to encode and host your video files.
 For more information, see `Processing Video Files`_.